Management Science (MS)

 MS 6943.
 Management Science Internship.
 (0-0) 3 Credit Hours.

 Supervised full- or part-time off-campus work experience and training in management science.
 Individual conferences and written reports required.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 6953.
 Independent Study.
 (0-0) 3 Credit Hours.